 The most expensive, rare, and aromatic truffle is the white truffle from Alba in Piedmont, Italy.
 Head down to the town of Alba for their world famous White Truffle Fair during harvest season for an unmissable experience.

 Harvest is from October to December, reaching their peak in October and November.
 To ensure quality, it is actually illegal to sell them before September.

-Buyer beware, there are a number of other white truffle varieties, such as the Tartufo Bianchetto or Marzuolo, which are not as aromatic and nowhere near as valuable as the white Alba truffle, but similar in appearance.
+There are a number of other white truffle varieties, such as the Tartufo Bianchetto or Marzuolo, which are similar in appearance.
 Fortunately, these are harvested from February to April, so if you know your truffle harvest times, you won’t confuse them with the elusive white diamond.